 Acceptable User Policy Violation

 This message appears when a user attempts to violate the acceptable use policy (AUP).
-The message indicates which AUP category or subcategory was violated.
+The message indicates which AUP category was violated.

 Error Page Warning